 Failure to Accommodate Disability

 Discrimination in violation of the ADA includes not making reasonable accommodations to the known physical or mental limitations of an otherwise qualified individual with a disability.
-The ADA allows a qualified individual with a disability to request a “reasonable accommodation,” that is, “any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.”
+The ADA allows a qualified individual with a disability to request a reasonable accommodation, that is, any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.
 42 U.S.C. § 12112(b)(5); 29 C.F.R. § 1630.2(o).
-For example, an accommodation request may seek a physical modification to an employee’s equipment or work space, such as modified chairs or lighting; purchase of software or assistive devices, such as Braille readers or lifting devices; alterations to work schedules or locations; medical leave during a period of incapacity from work; a specialized training process; modifying or granting exceptions to neutral policies (such as those regarding leaves of absence, part-time work, or eating on the job); transfer to an open equivalent position; or other request which helps the individual perform their duties or enjoy equal benefits and privileges of employment as enjoyed by other employees.
+For example, an accommodation request may seek a physical modification to an employee’s equipment or workspace, such as modified chairs or lighting; purchase of software or assistive devices, such as Braille readers or lifting devices; alterations to work schedules or locations; medical leave during a period of incapacity from work; a specialized training process; modifying or granting exceptions to neutral policies (such as those regarding leaves of absence, part-time work, or eating on the job); transfer to an open equivalent position; or another request which helps the individual perform their duties or enjoy equal benefits and privileges of employment as enjoyed by other employees.

-An individual need not use “magic words” when requesting a reasonable accommodation, or even mention the ADA, but must give the employer sufficient information to enable the employer to potentially identify the request as a request to accommodate a physical or mental impairment.
-The employer then has an obligation to engage in an “interactive process” with the employee, to determine if the individual is in fact covered by the ADA and, if so, what types of accommodation would satisfy the individual’s needs.
+An individual need not use magic words when requesting a reasonable accommodation, or even mention the ADA, but must give the employer sufficient information to enable the employer to potentially identify the request as a request to accommodate a physical or mental impairment.
+The employer then must engage in an interactive process with the employee, to determine if the individual is covered by the ADA and, if so, what types of accommodation would satisfy the individual’s needs.
 The employer may generally request that the employee or his or her doctor provide relevant medical information to support their claim of disability.

 Regarded as Disabled

-This type of “regarded as disabled” claim is not exactly a separate category of claim.
-By defining disability to include “regarded as disabled” individuals, the ADA seeks to prohibit the irrational fears and assumptions inherent in disability discrimination.
+This type of regarded as a disabled claim is not exactly a separate category of claim.
+By defining disability to include regarded as disabled individuals, the ADA seeks to prohibit the irrational fears and assumptions inherent in disability discrimination.
 A person regarded as disabled may bring claims for disparate treatment, harassment, or retaliation.
 The key distinguishing factor is that the employee is not in fact disabled but only considered or believed to be disabled in some way.
-Because this type of claim has its own peculiar conditions, it is treated separately here.
+Because this type of claim has its peculiar conditions, it is treated separately here.

-The ADA prohibits retaliation against an employee for reporting, opposing, or complaining about treatment which he or she reasonably believes represents disability discrimination or harassment.
-This includes reporting possible disability discrimination to one’s supervisor or human resources department, or providing information during an internal investigation into another employee’s disability complaint.
+The ADA prohibits retaliation against an employee for reporting, opposing, or complaining about treatment that he or she reasonably believes represents disability discrimination or harassment.
+This includes reporting possible disability discrimination to one’s supervisor or human resources department or providing information during an internal investigation into another employee’s disability complaint.
 42 U.S.C. § 12203(a).
-These activities are “protected activities” under the ADA.
+These activities are protected activities under the ADA.
 An employee is covered by the anti-retaliation provision of the ADA regardless of whether he or she is opposing discrimination against him or herself, or discrimination against a coworker.
 The ADA also prohibits retaliation against an employee for participating in a proceeding asserting ADA rights, i.e. filing an EEOC charge, filing a lawsuit, or testifying in a deposition.

 Prohibited forms of retaliation include termination, demotion, denial of a promotion, denial of a bonus or other job benefit, poor performance review, being placed on a performance improvement plan, intimidation, threats, or even adverse treatment outside of the workplace.
 In order to prove that the adverse action was retaliatory, the employee must ultimately demonstrate that it was his or her reporting of possible disability discrimination, rather than some other reason such as poor performance, reorganization, layoffs, personality clashes, or violation of company policies that caused the adverse action.